Crowy92/Version_control2/README.md

 git branch
-git checkout -b dev - adds a new branch called dev and switches to it git checkout main - switches to an existing branch
+git checkout -b dev - adds a new branch called dev and switches to it git checkout main - switches to an existing branch git push --set-upstream origin dev - this allows us to push our new branch